rlaisqls/blog/src/content/docs/TIL/DevOps/Kubernetes/EKS/Add IAM to RBAC.md

 ---
-title: 'Add IAM to RBAC'
+title: Add IAM to RBAC
 lastUpdated: 2024-03-13T15:17:56
 ---
 ## Add new IAM user or role to the Kubernetes RBAC, using kubectl or eksctl